-- 10. Does your medical school curriculum address the unequal regional health impacts of climate change globally? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+10. Does your medical school curriculum address the unequal regional health impacts of climate change globally?
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.
+Score explanation: This topic was not covered at all.